 - if there was any illegal possession, transportation or disposal of hazardous chemicals that caused substantial risk to human health or safety; or

-- if a person younger than 17 was present during the manufacturing process.
+- If a person younger than 17 was present during the manufacturing process.

 Legal penalties for narcotics charges in Alabama are harsh.
 The type of charge is the biggest determining factor: